its-Raz/The-Job-Advisor/README.md

 | :------------------------------------------------------ |
 |         <img src="./images/ui_1.JPG" width=45%>         |

-6. Job Advisor will start scraping and will save the data to csv file.
+6. Job Advisor will start scraping and will save the data to same folder, you can inspect list of jobs from each site or all combined.